Jill Carter shares her advice for making the most out of quotations during this revision period.

 Adopting this approach may help them to feel more confident and less ‘defeated before they have even started’.

-Above all, keep reminding students that whilst quotations are important, their response to a studied text plays the main part in their exam response.
+Above all, keep reminding students quotations are important but, their response to a studied text plays the main part in their exam response.
 A series of quotations will not necessarily earn them those desired grades.
 They need to show engagement with the text and an ability to explore and interpret it.
 Textual references, including quotations, are a powerful means of supporting and illustrating a point of view or developing an argument.* To me this is about developing a sense of the text’s ‘place’ in the world and in life itself.
 Macbeth’s mind is ‘full of scorpions’ – and we all know how that feels.